|

 Yes, sublimation coating sprays are available for convenient and efficient coating of mugs.
 These sprays are designed to provide an even and controlled application of the coating, making them ideal for coating irregularly shaped objects or large quantities of mugs.

-The application of sublimation coating involves cleaning and preparing the surface, applying the coating evenly using a brush, sponge, or spray, and allowing it to dry thoroughly.
-The coating process may vary slightly depending on the material being coated and the specific product instructions.
+Applying sublimation coating involves cleaning and preparing the surface, applying the coating evenly using a brush, sponge, or spray, and allowing it to dry thoroughly.
+The coating process may vary slightly depending on the coated material and the specific product instructions.

 Yes, sublimation coating is permanent when applied correctly.
 Once the sublimation ink bonds with the coating and surface, it becomes a part of the material, resulting in durable and long-lasting prints.